Dave Parks

 David Wayne Parks (December 25, 1941 – August 8, 2019) was an American professional football wide receiver and tight end in the National Football League (NFL).
 He was the first overall selection in the 1964 NFL draft out of Texas Technological College (now Texas Tech University).
 Parks was selected to three Pro Bowls, and was an All-Pro selection two times.
 In 1965 he captured the "triple crown" of receiving, leading the NFL in receptions, receiving yards, and receiving touchdowns.
 In 2008 Parks was selected to be enshrined in the College Football Hall of Fame.

 Career

 High school

-Parks attended Abilene High School (Abilene, Texas) and played for head coach Chuck Moser.
+Parks attended Abilene High School (Abilene, Texas) and played football for head coach Chuck Moser.

 College

 Parks played at the college level for the Texas Tech Red Raiders in 1961–1963.
 While at Texas Tech, Parks set several school records and earned many accolades.
 During his junior season in 1962, Parks was named an All-Southwest Conference selection.

 Following his final season in 1963, Parks became the first player in Texas Tech history to be named an Associated Press All-American, and also earned selections from Sporting News, Time, Boston Recorder-American, Sports Extra, the American Football Coaches Association, and Football Weekly.
 Additionally, Parks received invitations to the East West Shrine Game, the Senior Bowl, and the Coaches All-America Game.

 Upon his graduation, Parks held the school records for career receptions (80), single-season receptions (32), single game receptions (8 vs. Kansas State in 1963), and single game receiving yards (132 vs Kansas State in 1963).
 His record for longest interception return of 98 yards that occurred during a 1962 game versus Colorado still remains a school record.

 Parks was one of only five Texas Tech players to have their jerseys retired and along with E.J.
 Holub, Donny Anderson, Gabe Rivera, and Zach Thomas.
 He was named to the inaugural class of the Texas Tech Ring of Honor, which honors the players by engraving their names into a ring around Jones AT&T Stadium, and has been the only Red Raider selected as the 1st overall pick of the NFL Draft.

 Parks was voted into the College Football Hall of Fame in 2008, joining fellow Red Raiders Donny Anderson, Hub Bechtol, E. J. Holub, and Gabriel Rivera.
 Parks was also inducted into the Texas Sports Hall of Fame in 2012.